tbarbette/npf-docs/docs/source/index.rst

    .. tab:: Default

-      This is the default graph, with almost no configuration, generated out of the data automatically
+      This is the default graph, with almost no configuration, generated out of the data automatically.
+      The default is not always a lineplot.
+NPF selected a lineplot because of the number of variables and points.

       .. image:: https://github.com/tbarbette/npf/raw/master/tests/tcp/iperf2-THROUGHPUT.svg
          :width: 500
-         :alt: Result for tests/tcp/01-iperf.npf
+         :alt: Result for tests/tcp/01-iperf.npf, by default it gives a lineplot

    .. tab:: Boxplot